Gitea¶

 What it is¶

 Gitea is a community-managed lightweight code hosting solution written in Go.
 It provides a complete Git service including repository management, issue tracking, code review, and CI/CD integration, with a focus on simplicity and high performance.
+It is a painless self-hosted Git service.

 What problem it solves¶